neuronfilmsen/node/README.md

 A processing unit or a device in a distributed system that can communicate and share information with other nodes in the system.
 In Internet of Things (IoT):

-A physical device or sensor that is connected to the internet and can transmit and receive data.
-In blockchain:

-A participant in a decentralized network that maintains a copy of the blockchain and validates transactions.